thnguyendn/MPL_Trickle/README.md

 ### Execution

-A following serie of steps tells you how to execute the given workflow (workflow_Update_All_Nodes.sew) and use PlantUML to visualize our result.
+The following serie of steps shows you how to execute the given workflow (workflow_All_Updated_SEL1.sew) and use PlantUML to visualize the result.

 First, you execute this command in your console (Ubuntu plateform)